SandyTzns/oc-modal-react/README.md

 Now that you have your package published, you can install it in any other project.
 To do so, you need to run the following command:

-from NPM : npm install @sandytzns/oc-modal-react@0.1.1
+from NPM : npm i oc-modal-react

 # Import your package

 Now that you have your package installed, you can import it in any other project.
 To do so, you need to run the following command:

-import Modal from oc-modal-react;
+import Modal from "oc-modal-react/dist/index"

 # Getting Started with Create React App